This chocolate coffee protein shake is the perfect high-protein breakfast for the coffee lover!

 - If you are on a plant-based diet, you could select a different plant based milk substitute such as oat milk or soy milk.
 I do recommend selecting an unsweetened, vanilla variety.

-What’s the best protein powder to use in this recipe?
 My personal favorite whey protein powder is Simply Tera’s because it has minimal ingredients (4 total!) and it tastes great.
 If you are looking to make this into a dairy-free or vegan snack recipe, select a plant-based protein powder.

-Can I make this protein shake ahead of time (e.g. the night before)?
 Making this chocolate coffee protein shake the night before you want to enjoy it is a great option if you have a busy morning, or need to take your protein shake to-go.
 If you choose to make this ahead of time, I would recommend skipping the ice (or use less) as it tends to thin out your protein shake as it sits in the fridge (not a big deal, just a note).
 I’d also recommend placing your protein shake in a shaker cup so you can help re-mix your shake as it may settle in the fridge.

-Chocolate Coffee Protein Shake
+Chocolate Protein Shake with Coffee

 Ingredients